Gregox273/Gregox273.github.io/aboutme.md

 ---

 ### Employment History
+- **2025-present** Senior Firmware Engineer at SuperSharp Space Systems Ltd.

-- **2022-present** Medical Software Consultant, IEC 62304 compliant embedded and full-stack software development on a wide range of client projects.
+- **2022-2025** Medical Software Consultant, IEC 62304 compliant embedded and full-stack software development on a wide range of client projects.

 - **2021-2022:** Senior Embedded Software Engineer, taking on a range of responsibilities including hardware prototype design and development, and development of applications to run on Signaloid's uncertainty-tracking computation platform.